 - Local SEO Strategy: How to Drive Local Visitors to Your B2C Website

-When you look for the unique angle, you don’t have to worry about competitors.
+When you look for a unique angle, you don’t have to worry about competitors.
 Even if they’ve written extensively on every topic or keyword in your industry, you can still create great unique content for your customers and increase organic traffic to your site.

-First, you need research – studies, statistics, trends and data – to reference, especially if your topic is related to internet marketing.
+First, you need research – studies, statistics, trends, and data – to reference, especially if your topic is related to internet marketing.